 The type of creative work eligible for submission covers a range of discipline areas including:

-You will be expected to participate in research training and development activities, contribute to the research culture of their School or Centre, and maintain a professional profile of high standard during your candidature.
+You will be expected to participate in research training and development activities, contribute to the research culture at Western, and maintain a professional profile of high standard during your candidature.

 As part of your research training, you will also be encouraged to publish or present your work to the public and contribute to policy and planning debates in your area of expertise.